macCesar/purgetss-docs/docs/customization/1-Configuring Guide.md

 ```

 ### Using custom colors
-If you’d like to completely replace the default color palette with your own custom colors, add your `colors` directly under the `theme.colors` section of your configuration file:
+If you’d like to completely replace the default color palette with your own custom colors, add them directly under the `theme.colors` section of your configuration file:

 ```typescript title="Using custom colors"
 module.exports = {